arhohuttunen/coding-revolution/content/post/test-readability/index.md

 {{% toc %}}

-## :walking: Test Names Should Describe Behaviour
+## :walking: Describe Behaviour With Test Name

 Naming is one of the most difficult things in programming.
 In tests, the name of the test should describe what is being tested and what kind of behaviour is expected.